2023.03 Vol.3

 There are different mint implementations out there including cashu and Fedimint, but I think they have the same general strategy.

 So do mints help the “on-ramp to buy a digital coffee” scenario?
 They are a little more interesting than hosted channels with the target at small communities.
 Theoretically, this would allow one member of a family or community to take the brunt of on-ramping to the Lighting Network and then sharing that power with the rest of the family.
 This makes sense to me, and if mints are small enough, just might be good enough to work.
-But I am still curious if there is technical way out there to easily bring this power to the individual.
+But I am still curious if there is a technical way out there to easily bring this power to the individual.

 Appendix